 If you have any questions on the data requirements or would like to understand how Pro Carrier can help with your cross border deliveries, please do not hesitate to contact your account manager or fill in the form at the bottom of this page.

-When exporting to the EU, if the country of origin/manufacture is declared as UK or an EU member state, there will be no duty to pay for goods under the value of €500.
-VAT will be charged regardless of the value declared
+When exporting to the EU there will be no duty to pay for goods under the value of €150.
+VAT will be charged on items over €22 (from the 1st July this value will be €0)

-If the country of origin/manufacture is declared as anything other than UK or EU then the duty, if applicable for the commodity being shipped, will be levied and be subject to the b to c long distance selling thresholds.
-The low value threshold for VAT is currently €22 and €150 for duty.
 The duty element will be based on the rules of origin and any Free Trade agreements that may be in place between the country of origin/manufacture and the EU.

 When talking about country of origin/manufacture, we are not referring to the shipper country, but to where the items being shipped are classed as being manufactured or originated from.